 - A Saint Mary’s student demonstrates effective oral communication in presentational or interactive contexts.

-Students fulfill this outcome by preparing and leading class discussion.
+Students fulfill this outcome by preparing questions for and leading off class discussion.

 - A Saint Mary’s student develops and organizes written arguments.